vandenessea/Password-Generator/README.md

 * make a password between 8 to 128 characters long.

-It creates a password based off of what the user desires based off what they select The commands for yes or no can be either "yes" "y" "n" "no".
+It creates a password based off of what the user desires based off what they select